10 Best Neighborhoods in Fruita, Colorado

-Looking for more information on top neighborhoods in Fruita?
-Family, young professionals, or retirees, there are great subdivisions in Fruita for everyone!
+Are you looking for more information on top neighborhoods in Fruita?
+Families, young professionals, and retirees, there are great subdivisions in Fruita for everyone!

-If you need a great Grand Valley area Real Estate Agent, please let us know.
-Fruita real estate has some of the best values, neighborhood choices and wide range of home prices.
+If you need a Grand Valley area real estate agent, please let us know.
+Fruita real estate has some of the best values, neighborhood choices and a wide range of home prices.
 Let's start by exploring the neighborhoods in Fruita and you can determine what may be the best fit for you.
-My recommendation is to visit and spend time in all of the areas to find what neighborhood you like best.
+My recommendation is to visit and spend some time in each neighborhood to see which ones you like best.

 Aspen Village is a very small upscale subdivision of about 24 homes.
-It is located off of 18 Road and has ranch style and two story homes.
-The homes were constructed between 2017 and 2018 by several different builders and sold very quickly.
-Aspen Village homes were custom and all of the lots are almost .25 of an acre.
+It is located off of 18 Road and has one story and two story homes.
+The homes were built between 2017 and 2018 by several different builders and they sold very quickly.
+Aspen Village homes were custom and all of the lots are about .25 of an acre.
 Some lots have RV parking.
-Unique architecture, trendy interior finishes and quality homes make Aspen Village a good choice, if one becomes available.
+Unique architecture, trendy interior finishes and quality homes make Aspen Village a good choice.
+If one become available!

-Comstock Estates has long been one of the most popular neighborhoods and it is also the largest.
+Comstock Estates has long been one the most popular neighborhoods and it is also one of the largest.
 At 312 homes, there is Comstock Estates and West Comstock.
-The neighborhood goes from Amethyst on the east to 17 Road on the west, with K Road as the south boundary.
-There is a great Homeowner's Association for both of the neighborhoods with homes and landscaping nicely maintained.
-Prospector's Park is 2.4 acres and is the neighborhood park.
-Lot sizes are generous and there are a lot of 4 bedroom homes.
-Comstock is very close to the Fruita Community Center and Shelledy Elementary.
-The square footage of homes range between 1250 to 2000 sq.ft., some have wood siding, others have stucco.
+There is a great homeowner's association and the neighborhood is very well maintained.
+Prospector's Park is 2.4 acres and is in the center of the homes.
+Comstock is very close to the Fruita Community Center and Shelledy Elementary School.
+Square footage of the homes range between 1250 to 2000 sq.ft., some have wood siding, others have stucco.
 There is also a mix of evaporative coolers and central AC.
 Some homes have RV parking.

-Brandon Estates is a subdivision that started about 2011 and most homes were built in 2016, 2017, and 2018.
-Brandon Estates is off of K Road, 18 1/2 Road on the west, Lois Drive on the east.
-It has some upscale homes that lend themselves to accommodate those seeking larger floor plans and nicer amenities.
-Brandon Estates offers large lots and most were custom built with high quality finishes.
-Square footage ranges between 2000 to 3000 sq.ft.
+Brandon Estates is a subdivision that started around 2011 and most homes were built from 2016 to 2018.
+Brandon Estates is off of K Road near 18 1/2 Road.
+The homes are stucco and brick, custom and lend themselves to accommodate those seeking larger floor plans and nice amenities.
+Brandon Estates offers large lots and square footage ranges between 2000 to 3000 sq.ft.
 You can expect central AC, gas forced air heat, granite counters and high ceilings.